rosejn/msgpack-cljc/README.md

-Their differing interfaces and approaches for extending msgpack with additional types have been unified into a single cljc library, and support for transmitting typed arrays has been added.
+Their differing interfaces and approaches for extending msgpack with additional types have been unified into a single cljc library, and support for transmitting typed (Java -> JS) arrays has been added.
 The library is also tested to be compatible with itself sending data in both directions between Clojure and ClojureScript, and it has been used in production for several years.
 After trying to coordinate with the original authors (no replies)